22 Most Expensive Rolex Watches

 Rolex is renowned for releasing the most stunning and reliable watches in history.
 In 1953, they had everyone talking with the stylish Rolex Submariner.
 It got rave reviews and quickly became one of the most popular models.
 Of course, it helped that James Bond would wear the Rolex Submariner in his films.

 The stellar timepiece was the first to allow divers to go 100 meters.
+Add a luxury rubber strap for your Rolex and you can rest assured the piece is waterproof.
 It’s one of the most expensive Rolex watches and starts at $13,337.

 21. Sky-Dweller Oystersteel – $14,275